glowing-bear/glowing-bear/README.md

 Remember that **you don't need to host Glowing Bear yourself to use it**, you can just use [our hosted version](https://www.glowing-bear.org) powered by GitHub pages, and we'll take care of updates for you.
 Your browser connects to WeeChat directly, so it does not matter where Glowing Bear is hosted.

 You can also use the latest and greatest development version of Glowing Bear at [https://latest.glowing-bear.org/](https://latest.glowing-bear.org/).
-Branches of this repository are available as [https://latest.glowing-bear.org/**branchname**/](https://latest.glowing-bear.org/branchname/), and pull requests as [https://latest.glowing-bear.org/pull/**123**/](https://latest.glowing-bear.org/pull/123/)—note the trailing slashes.
+For developers, branches of this repository are available at [https://pull.glowing-bear.org/**branchname**/](https://pull.glowing-bear.org/branchname/), and pull requests at [https://pull.glowing-bear.org/**123**/](https://pull.glowing-bear.org/123/)—note the trailing slashes.

 ### Running the tests
 Glowing Bear uses Karma and Jasmine to run its unit tests.
 To run the tests locally, you will first need to install `npm` on your machine.
 Check out the wonderful [nvm](https://github.com/creationix/nvm) if you don't know it already, it's highly recommended.